Close Alert Banner

 • Benches along walkways support physical activity for all ages, allowing those who need to rest to sit down.
 This is a part of making a community age-friendly.

-Community gardens and farmer's markets
+Community gardens and farmers' markets

-Community gardens and farmers markets are healthy food sources in urban and rural areas that make it easier to eat healthy.
-They also help to:
+Community gardens and farmers' markets are healthy food sources in urban and rural areas that make it easier to eat healthy.

-• make it easy to access fresh local produce
+• Make it easy to access fresh local produce.

-• contribute to a sense of community
+• Contribute to a sense of community.

-• expose you to new vegetables and fruits
+• Expose you to new vegetables and fruits.

-• help the local food supply.
+• Help the local food supply.

-• make neighbourhoods more walkable
+• Make neighbourhoods more walkable.

 Interested in buying locally grown fresh produce?